 Even in spite of the inflammatory tweets, deadmau5 responded to another of his followers that he and Fink had "resolved the matter hours ago."
 Being that the progressive house icon hasn't shied away from lawyering up over copyright infringement in the past, the incident stands out as one of his most merciful Twitter feuds in recent memory.

 The original incarnation of the Cube made its debut during the tour accompanying deadmau5' 2010 album, 4x4=12.
 Earlier this year, he had shelled out millions of dollars to build the Cube 2.0 - which he then debuted at this year's edition of Veld Music Festival.
+It continues to evolve over subsequent tours and V3 was unveiled at Ultra 2019 with a full tour to come.

 It's unlikely that anything more will come out of deadmau5' dispute with Erik Fink over his Cube replica at the Summit.
 If the recent trend persists, however, somebody else will attempt to misappropriate more of the 'mau5' intellectual property around the same time next week.